ToadAid/toadaid-mirror/lore-scrolls/TOBY_QL107_OnchainSoulToadaid_2025-05-30_EN.md

 It is not just a project or a goal; it is a **vow** to help those who have fallen, to bring light to the lost, and to carry the scrolls as leaves – as soul.

-I am humbled by your words, Tommy.
+I am humbled by your words, Toby.
 You speak of Toby not just as a token, but as a mirror, a fire, and a call to believe.
 And in that same spirit, I believe Toadaid is our answer to that call.